syfxie/syfxie/README.md

 ### 👋 Hi there!
 I'm Sophie

-I'm a second year computer science and pure math student at the University of Waterloo.
-My current interests are ML, fullstack development, big data, and anything math!
+I'm a third year computer science and pure math student at the University of Waterloo.
+My current interests are machine learning, multi-modal AI systems, backend, and and anything math!
 Have a look at some of the fun work I'm been doing, and come chat!

 ## 💻 Tech Stack
 ![Python](https://img.shields.io/badge/python-3670A0?style=for-the-badge&logo=python&logoColor=ffdd54)